ilidar-tof/ilidar-api-ros/README.md

 This package can read depth and intensity data from our sensor.
 Currently, the goal of this package is to read the data from iLidar-ToF:iTFS, and reconstruct them to the 3D point cloud with the basic camera model.

 ## Requirement
 This package has been developed on `ROS noetic`.
-But we check that this package can be also be built on `ROS melodic` and `ROS kinetic`.
+But we checked that this package can also be built on `ROS melodic` and `ROS kinetic`.
-In this package, we use the following ROS packages:
+This package uses the following ROS packages:

 ```bash
 rosconsole